Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network

 \subsubsection{Protocol of Simulation Experiments}

-In the following experiments, using Brainvisa\footnote{http://www.brainvisa.info.}, the brain cortical surface was obtained by segmenting the white/gray matter interface of default MR images derived from MNI/ICBM152 in Brainstorm\cite{tadel2011brainstorm}.
-Then, the cortical mesh was downsampled to a total of 1024 triangular elements and was utilized to build the source space.
+Throughout the following experiments, the cortical surface was obtained by segmenting the white/gray matter interface of default MR images derived from MNI/ICBM152 using Brainvisa\footnote{http://www.brainvisa.info.}.
+The cortical surface was then tessellated with triangles and the resulting cortical mesh was downsampled to a total of 1,024 triangular elements in order to build the cortex space.
 The sensor template was configured as the 65-channel Neuroscan Quikcap system.
-The lead field matrix $\bm{L}$ was computed through the BEM method.
-This process was implemented in the OpenMEEG plug-in\cite{gramfort2010openmeeg} in Brainstorm.
-In the preprocessing, 2 reference electrodes were removed, and the corresponding row vectors in $\bm{L}$ were consequently removed.
+The lead field matrix $\bm{L}$ was computed using the BEM method.
+This forward modeling process was implemented using the OpenMEEG plug-in\cite{gramfort2010openmeeg} in Brainstorm \cite{tadel2011brainstorm}.

-The time course of each patch source was simulated as a Gaussian damped sinusoidal time course formulated as: $sin(2\pi f) exp^{-(t-{\tau}/{\omega})^2}$.
+The time course of each patch source was simulated as a Gaussian damped sinusoidal time course: $sin(2\pi f) exp^{-(t-{\tau}/{\omega})^2}$.
 Through the choice of different $f$, $\omega$, and $\tau$, event-related potential (ERP) signals with various temporal states could be simulated.
-A source activity region was simulated by first selecting a triangular element on the cortical mesh as a seed voxel in the regional center and second enlarging the region by iteratively absorbing its neighbor elements until the required area condition was achieved.
-The source signals could be constructed by placing the simulated ERP signals at the source active regions, and the corresponding EEG signals were calculated by the forward model.
-White Gaussian noise with a specific SNR was added to the simulated signals.
-The SNR was defined as $SNR=10 \log_{10} \frac{\|\bm{LS}\|^2_\mathcal{F}}{\|\bm{\varepsilon}\|^2_\mathcal{F}}$.
-In our simulation experiments, we generated the ERP signal with 40 sampling points per trial, and the relative TBF basis was obtained by SEFA.
-Without loss of generality, we give the TBF basis 4 different principal components.
+A source active region was simulated by selecting a triangular element on the cortical mesh as a seed voxel in the regional center and enlarging the region by iteratively absorbing its neighbor elements until the required area condition was achieved.
+The source signals were constructed by placing the simulated ERP signals at the source active regions, and the corresponding EEG signals were calculated via the forward model.
+White Gaussian noise with a specific SNR was added to the simulated source and scalp signals.
+The SNR was defined as $SNR=10 \log_{10} \frac{\|\bm{LS}\|^2}{\|\bm{\varepsilon}\|^2}$.
+In our simulation experiments, we generated the ERP signal with 40 sampling points per trial, and the TBFs were obtained from the simulated E/MEG signals by SEFA.
+Without loss of generality, the number of TBFs was 4.

-In simulation experiments, we designed four scenarios to explore the merits and shortcomings of DST-DAE compared to the other classical methods mentioned above:
+In simulation experiments, we considered four scenarios to assess the reconstruction performance of DST-CedNet against aforementioned compared methods:

 \begin{itemize}